ConductionNL/commonground-gateway/docs/features.md

 ###Entity
-Entities represent objects that you want to communicate to underlaying sources, to do this they requiquire and source and an endpoint on that source to send the object to.
-You may however choice to ignore this.
+Entities represent objects that you want to communicate to underlaying sources, to do this they require a source and an endpoint on that source to send the object to.
+You may however choose to ignore this.
 And just ‘store’ you objects with the gateway, do this might be a good way to mock api’s in development environments it isn’t recommended for production environments.

 ####Properties
 An entity consists of the following properties that can be configured